slerman12/UnifiedML2old/README.md

 [comment]: <> (```)

-[comment]: <> (Since both share the same experiment name, they will save and load from the same agent and replay, thereby recreating distributional training.)
+[comment]: <> (Since both share the same experiment name, they will save and load from the same agent and replay, thereby emulating distributional training.)

 [comment]: <> (Also, manual plotting via ```Plot.py```:)